Time to read

 Why It’s Crucial to Have DesignOps

-Over the past few years, there has been much hype surrounding the emerging term DesignOps.
-Let’s unpack it a bit to find out why the industry has turned the spotlight to DesignOps.
+Over the past few years, the emerging term DesignOps has been the subject of much hype.
+Let’s unpack it a bit to find out why the industry has turned the spotlight on DesignOps.

 Introducing DesignOps

-The term DesignOps (sometimes called Design Systems Ops) was originated by the Airbnb team.
-And we started hearing it from all ends after the release of the DesignOps Handbook by inVision.
+The term DesignOps (sometimes called Design Systems Ops) originated with the Airbnb teamWe started hearing it from all sides after InVision released the DesignOps Handbook.

-Dave Malouf, the founder of Interaction Design Association (IxDa), one of the key evangelists of DesignOps and authors of DesignOps Handbook, named it “the connecting tissue, lubrication and rails that amplify the value of the design tea.”
+Dave Malouf, the founder of Interaction Design Association (IxDA), one of the key evangelists of DesignOps and author of the DesignOps Handbook, named it “the connecting tissue, lubrication, and rails that amplify the value of the design team.”

 Managing through chaos

-As companies grow their businesses, the teams tend to become large, distributed and complexly structured, design solutions become more complicated, and design teams start serving more departments of a company.
-This leads to delay in design outputs, which puts timely product delivery at risk.
+As companies grow, their teams tend to become large, distributed, and complexly structured, design solutions become more complicated, and design teams start serving more departments of a company.
+This leads to delays in design outputs, which puts timely product delivery at risk.
 Developers wonder why design processes take so long.
-It seems to everybody that designers are designing into the black hole.
+It seems to everybody that designers are designing into a black hole.

-Here comes DesignOps, which aims at scaling design functions within a large organization.
-DesignOps serves as a connecting link between the two parallel universes – designers and engineers, and translates the engineering requirements into the design concepts and vice versa.
-They enable designers to focus on the design, and leave everything else to engineers and production.
+Here comes DesignOps, which aims to scale design functions within a large organization.
+DesignOps serves as a connecting link between the two parallel universes—designers and engineers—and translates engineering requirements into design concepts and vice versa.
+It enables designers to focus on the design and leave everything else to engineers and production.

-DesignOps is invaluable at mitigating inefficiencies and lack of agreement between the design team and other departments, which emerge mostly because of the poor communication processes.
-Eventually, everybody is in the same boat – the aim is to deliver the highest quality product to the customer.
+DesignOps is invaluable at mitigating inefficiencies and lack of agreement between the design team and other departments, which emerge mostly because of poor communication processes.
+Eventually, everybody is in the same boat—the aim is to deliver the highest-quality product to the customer.

 DesignOps helps: